-Many students and employees who need to use an i‑card have the option of submitting their own i‑card photo.
-Submitting your photo online is not required—you can always get your photo taken and i‑card printed at the Springfield ID Center.
+Many students and employees who need an i‑card have the option of submitting their own i‑card photo.
+Submitting your photo online is not required—you can always get your photo taken at the Springfield ID Center.
 Read on for a summary of who can submit their photo online and how to take a good i‑card photo.

 Who can submit a photo?

-Most active on-campus students and employees need i‑cards, so they can submit their i‑card photos.
+Most current, on-campus students and employees need i‑cards, so they can submit their i‑card photos.
 Read more about eligibility on the main Submit your photo online page.

 What is a good i‑card photo?